Does a Vision Board Work?

 - 4

-Place it where you will see it daily
+Place where you will see it every day

 Digital Vision Board